 Add a Rig Attribute VOP node.
-Wire the deletejoints\eyes node into the first input and the rigpose\eyetarget into the second one.
+Wire the deletejoints eyes node into the first input and the rigpose\eyetarget into the second one.

 Now add a Skeleton Blend between the skeletonblend\eyelids and bonedeform node.
-Rename the node to skeletonblend\eyeball and set the World Space checkbox to On.
+Rename the node to skeletonblend eyeball and set the World Space checkbox to On and weight 1 to 1.
 Now feed the output of the rigattributevop node into the second input.